Estate Planning Terms - In Plain English

 The trustee is the person (or institution) responsible for managing the trust according to its rules.
 They have a legal duty to act in the best interest of the beneficiaries.

-In simple terms: The trustee manages the money and must follow the instructions you set.
+In simple terms: The trustee manages the assets that are held by the trust, and they must follow the instructions you set.

 6. Beneficiary